 Details of the movements in the share capital of the Company are set out in note 27 to the consolidated financial statements.

 DISTRIBUTABLE RESERVES

-As at 31 December 2022, the Company has RMB Nil reserves available for distribution calculated in accordance with the statutory provisions of the Cayman Islands (2021: RMB10.4 million).
+As at 31 December 2023, the Company has RMB Nil reserves available for distribution calculated in accordance with the statutory provisions of the Cayman Islands (2022: nil).

 ENVIRONMENTAL AND SOCIAL RESPONSIBILITY